queueit/KnownUser.V3.Javascript/README.md

         'Expires': 'Fri, 01 Jan 1990 00:00:00 GMT'
       });

+      if (validationResult.isAjaxResult) {
+        // In case of ajax call send the user to the queue by sending a custom queue-it header and redirecting user to queue from javascript res.set(validationResult.getAjaxQueueRedirectHeaderKey(), validationResult.getAjaxRedirectUrl());

+        // Render page
+        res.render('index', {
+          node_version: process.version,
+          express_version: require('express/package').version
+        });
+      }
+      else {
         // Send the user to the queue - either because hash was missing or because is was invalid res.redirect(validationResult.redirectUrl);
+      }
     }
     else {
 	  // Request can continue - we remove queueittoken form querystring parameter to avoid sharing of user specific token